1 of the Coolest Car Museums in Florida Started as a Private Collection

 The Revs digital library and archive

 Revs also has a digital library.
 The library has over 650,000 images, with an estimated 5,000 being added by specialists each month.
-However, It does not stop with images and videos.
+However, It does not stop with pictures and videos.

 From books to archival collections, old car show posters, coats, gloves, and even helmets once worn for racing.
 There are also a variety of racing films from around the world.
 The institute even has original sales brochures and manuals dating back to the 1900s.

 Above all, Revs Institute is worth a visit if you find yourself in sunny Southwest Florida.
-Be sure to plan to stay awhile, so you have time to explore everything this personal collection turned car museum has to offer.
+Be sure to plan to stay awhile so you have time to explore everything this personal collection turned car museum offers.